sharp-witted/alx-zero_day/README.md

-My first alteration at gitbub.
+My first alteration at github.